1-loop equals torsion for fibered 3-manifolds: Introduction

-6. Our last comment concerns computational aspects.
-The torsion and the 1-loop polynomials can be computed using the methods of ideal triangulations developed in \texttt{SnapPy}~\cite{snappy}, see~\cite{DVN/OK6YGC_2020}.
+The torsion and 1-loop polynomials can be computed using the methods of ideal triangulations as developed in \texttt{SnapPy}~\cite{snappy}, see~\cite{DVN/OK6YGC_2020}.
 In Section~\ref{sec.evidence}, we check Conjecture~\ref{conj.23} for more than 6,600 nonfibered 1-cusped hyperbolic 3-manifolds where the all the exact Ptolemy assignments are known by work of Goerner~\cite{Goerner:unhyp}.
 Also in Section~\ref{sec.evidence}, we compute the Thurston norm and fibering status for the more than 59,000 manifolds from Burton's census \cite{Burton:census}.
 We use this data to explore whether the analogue of (\ref{eq.genusbound}) is always sharp for $n=2$ for more general 3-manifolds.
 Here, we discovered a new phenomena: whether the inequality is sharp sometimes depends on which $\SL$-lift of the holonomy representation is chosen.
 When $b_1(M) = 1$ for a 3-manifold $M$, define $x(M) \in \BZ_{\geq 0}$ to be the Thurston norm of a generator of $H^1(M; \BZ)$; one always has $x(M) \geq \frac{1}{2} \deg \tau_{\rho^\geom}(t)$ by \cite{Dunfield:twisted}.
 Theorem~\ref{thm.sharpy} below is a more detailed version of: